kelseyhightower/ingress-with-static-ip/README.md

-# Creating a Kubernetes Ingress Controller with a Static IP Address on GCP or GKE
+# Creating a Kubernetes Ingress Resource with a Static IP Address on GCP or GKE

-This tutorial will walk you through creating a `nginx` deployment and expose it using a Kubernetes Ingress Controller associated with a static IP address on GKE.
+This tutorial will walk you through creating a `nginx` deployment and expose it using a Kubernetes Ingress Resource associated with a static IP address on GKE.
 The use cases for doing this:

 * You want to configure DNS before exposing your application to the outside world.
 * Because you can.